wphackers/media-manager/readme.txt

 You can follow development, file an issue, suggest features, and view the source at the Github repo: [https://github.com/FancyBlocks/media-manager](https://github.com/FancyBlocks/media-manager)

 == Screenshots ==

+1. Editing timestamp value of a media link

 == Changelog ==